brownplt/iticse-in-flow-2014/in-flow-assignments/tirronen/asgn-1.md

 5) Applying static analysis tools to the application.
 6) A review on the differences of the secured application versus original.

+The number of steps for one exercise might lead to fatigue on part of the students.
+For example, it is conceivable that such a large number of reviews is perceived to unbeareably delay and interrupt the students work.

+We included a few practical factors migitate getting tired of the exercise.
+First, each of the stages is presented to the student as a new exercise and second, the exercise is spread out throughout the course so that the first step is taken on the first week, while the last one is returned at the end of the course.
+This division into smaller and more concrete parts might help students to perceive the exercise as a string of related exercises instead of one monotonous one, which is constantly delayed by the review stages.

+Also, by prescheduling the review sessions, we can also reduce the time spent on organising the various reviews on the part of the students.

 ## Stage Submissions